gia-bartlett/gia-bartlett/README.md

 :pushpin: I am based in the UK

 - :mortar_board: Education and Training:
 I have a BA in Archaeology and a Masters Degree in Classics and Ancient History.
-I am currently a Trainee DevOps Engineer with Sparta Global.
+I am currently studying for the Foudnation Certificate in Business Analysis from the BCS before moving on to PRINCE2.

 - :sunrise_over_mountains: Hobbies:
 Anything that gets me outdoors!
 I love climbing and hiking with my dog, Hector!